Avshalom Pollak

-Avshalom Pollak (אבשלום פולק; born October 5, 1970) is an Israeli actor, director, choreographer and dance company artistic director.
+Avshalom Pollak (אבשלום פולק; born October 5, 1970, also known as Avshalom Polak) is an Israeli actor, director, choreographer and dance company artistic director.

 Early life and education

 Avshalom was born in Haifa, Israel.
 He was trained as a classical actor and graduated from the Nissan Nativ Drama School in Tel Aviv.
 After graduating, Avshalom was playing in a large number of films and television programs, as well as many theatrical plays.
 Among his leading roles were William Shakespeare's Romeo and Juliet as Romeo; Casssio in Othello; Molière's Valere in The Miser; Chekhov's Tuzenbach in Three Sisters and more.
 He had the opportunity to work at the Habimah Theatre, the Cameri Theater, Gesher Theater and the Haifa Municipal Theatre.

 Since 1994, Avshalom Pollak has been working with Inbal Pinto, with whom he founded the Inbal Pinto and Avshalom Pollak Dance Company.

 In 2011 Pinto and Pollak were given Israel's ministry of culture award for creation of Toros and Rushes Plus.
 In 2003 they directed, choreographed and designed the opera Armide by Christoph Willibald Gluck.
 In 2013 they directed, choreographed and designed the original musical The Cat That Lived A Million Times by Yoko Sano in Tokyo, and the opera The Cunning Little Vixen by Leoš Janáček in Bergen, Norway.